 7.)
 Book a manicure and pedicure

 Pamper yourself.
 When you are super pregnant, it’s hard to feel good.
 Let yourself feel good and treat yourself to some extra pampering!
 Plus, it’s hard to reach those toes when you have a huge baby bump!
-Plus, it’s going to be awhile before you have time to get a mani/pedi when the baby comes so soak it up!
-(I’ve heard rave reviews on this and am super curious to try it!)
+Plus, it’s going to be a while before you have time to get a mani/pedi when the baby comes so soak it up!
+(I’ve heard rave reviews on this and am super curious to try it because I can do it at home and don’t have to arrange for a babysitter!)

 8.)
 Select a pediatrician